arcan1s/ahriman/docs/configuration.rst

 Base configuration settings.

+* ``apply_migrations`` - perform migrations on application start, boolean, optional, default ``yes``.
+Useful if you are using git version.
+Note, however, that this option must be changed only if you know what to do and going to handle migrations automatically.
+* ``database`` - path to SQLite database, string, required.
 * ``include`` - path to directory with configuration files overrides, string, required.
-* ``database`` - path to SQLite database, string, required.
 * ``logging`` - path to logging configuration, string, required.
 Check ``logging.ini`` for reference.
 * ``suppress_http_log_errors`` - suppress http log errors, boolean, optional, default ``no``.
 If set to ``yes``, any http log errors (e.g. if web server is not available, but http logging is enabled) will be suppressed.